Viele Porträtbilder von Menschen nebeneinander

 The DFG's current planning in this context is based on the federal government's medium-term financial framework and funds pledged by the BMFTR, which are the subject of the current parliamentary budget deliberations.

-The initiative combines existing DFG programmes with new elements. .
-It is already possible to make use of existing individual funding programmes and the Temporary Positions for Principal Investigators module under the Research Grants Programme.
-The specific funding conditions are to be developed shortly, and the scope will be extended to other programmes in due course.
+The initiative combines existing DFG programmes with new elements.
+Since summer 2025, it has been possible to make use of existing individual funding programmes and the Temporary Positions for Principal Investigators module under the Research Grants Programme.
+In addition, the DFG has launched a call in October 2025 for existing Clusters of Excellence and Collaborative Research Centres (including CRC/Transregio) to apply for additional funding to attract outstanding researchers from abroad.

 Logo des Internetangebots GERiT